yassram/SwiLex/README.md

 ## Introduction
-In computer science a Lexer or a tokenizer is a program that converts a sequence of charachters (raw string) into a sequence of tokens.
+In computer science a Lexer or a tokenizer is a program that converts a sequence of characters (raw string) into a sequence of tokens.

-SwiLex is a universal lexer which means that you can use it to build *any* lexer only by defining your tokens in a swift enum (in few lines of code).
+SwiLex is a universal lexer which means that you can use it to build *any* lexer only by defining your tokens in a Swift enum (in few lines of code).

 *And soon with **SwiParse** it will allow to build a full Parser.*